leejyphoebe/ai-commons-watcher/README.md

 ---

-## 5. Creating an Example Experiment
+## 5. Creating an Example Experiment (Host or Pre-Shared Folder)

-All experiments must be created inside the `sync/` directory of this repository.
+In practice, experiment folders are typically created on the Host Server and shared to NSCC automatically via Syncthing.

 ### 5.1 Create an experiment folder